Frequently Asked Questions

 You can reserve your spot online.
 First timers should arrive 15 minutes before class begins to meet your yoga instructor and ask any questions.
 If you want to practice during our most popular times (morning and evening classes), arrive at the studio 10-15 minutes early to save a spot.

-What is the new student special, 2 weeks for $20?
+What is the new student introductory offer?

 Can I attend Pure Hot Yoga classes if I have never done yoga before?